 Momentum is building to integrate complexity science into K-12 curricula.
-Jacobsen and Wilensky (2006) describe the implications for education.
+Jacobson and Wilensky (2006) describe the implications for education.
 Perkins (2014) highlights how complexity requires revisiting how we teach cause and effect.
-The GUTS 1 (Growing Up Thinking Scientifically) effort, an outreach programme of the Santa Fe Institute, is exploring how to do this in practice.
+The GUTS (Growing Up Thinking Scientifically: www. projectguts.org) effort, an outreach programme of the Santa Fe Institute, is exploring how to do this in practice.